WFT’s covid outbreak disrupted its season, and the team hasn’t yet left the virus behind

 Previously, players stood to miss up to 10 days, which was the case for backup quarterback Kyle Allen.

 “I was pretty sick for the first four or five days, and then I felt better toward the end,” said Allen, who missed the Week 15 loss to the Eagles.
 “We were hoping that I would be negative going into the game.
 I wasn’t feeling that bad, but I was still testing positive.

-“I got pretty sick.
+I got pretty sick.
 I know some people don’t get sick, but yeah, it wasn’t fun.”

 Allen, who is vaccinated, was activated Dec.
 24 and played two days later, in the fourth quarter of the team’s blowout loss to the Dallas Cowboys.
-But he said it took another three days before he finally felt like himself again.
+But he said it took another three days before he felt like himself again.

-“Warming up for the game on Sunday, I remember I went in about 20 minutes early from warm-ups just because I was exhausted.
+“Warming up for the game on Sunday, I remember I went in about 20 minutes early from warmups just because I was exhausted.
 I just didn’t have my wind back,” he said.
 “I was surprised.
 I came back [Dec.
 24], we had practice, I was pretty tired when we had a Saturday walk-through, and Sunday I thought I was going to be okay, but I was pretty gassed.”

 Fellow quarterback Taylor Heinicke experienced much of the same.

-“I felt fine in the first couple days and then the symptoms really started coming in and it sucked there for a little bit,” he recalled. “ … I had a scratchy throat, runny nose for a little bit, and then I started getting body aches.
+“I felt fine in the first couple days and then the symptoms really started coming in and it sucked there for a little bit,” he recalled. “… I had a scratchy throat, runny nose for a little bit, and then I started getting body aches.
 I tried to do some laundry.
 I put all the dry clothes in my little hamper bin and walked to my living room.
-It was 20 steps and I was out of breath.”
+It was 20 steps, and I was out of breath.”

-Heinicke was able to test out of the protocols early, but still not in time to play the Eagles in Week 15.
+Heinicke was able to test out of the protocols early but not in time to play the Eagles in Week 15.
 So Washington scrambled to sign Garrett Gilbert, started him after four light practices and hoped for the best — all while the team’s starter watched from his couch with his play binder in front him.

 “I was looking at the formations, the motions and seeing what we were about to run and what the defense was running,” Heinicke said.
 “Kind of trying to help Garrett from my house, talking to the TV.
 It’s tough.
 You’ve battled with these guys throughout the whole year and you want to be with them and it’s a huge, crucial game.
-You just felt helpless and you don’t like feeling like that.”
+You just felt helpless.”

 Cornerback Kendall Fuller, who is not vaccinated, and safety Kam Curl, who is vaccinated, both missed 10 days on the covid-19 list last month.
 They, too, were out for the first game against the Eagles.
 And they, too, hope to never relive the experience of watching their team on television.

-“I texted Kam, because Kam was out too,” said Fuller, who felt “a little weak” and “achy” from the virus.
+“I texted Kam, because Kam was out, too,” said Fuller, who felt “a little weak” and “achy” from the virus.
 “It felt weird, especially just watching it on TV.
 Usually when you’re out, you’re out there on the sidelines and you feel like you can help or contribute.
 But just sitting at home definitely was a weird feeling.”

 Not every player experienced significant symptoms.
 Some said they felt none at all and returned without issue.

-Defensive tackle Jonathan Allen, who is fully vaccinated, said he felt more frustration than any physical ailment.
+Defensive tackle Jonathan Allen, who is vaccinated, said he felt more frustration than any physical ailment.
 He tested out of the protocols after only five days and didn’t miss a game.
-But while he was out, his usually regimented routine of workouts and practices were reduced to “absolutely nothing,” he said, save for walks on the treadmill.
+But while he was out, his usually regimented routine of workouts and practices was reduced to “absolutely nothing,” he said, save for walking on a treadmill.

-“I felt fine,” Jonathan Allen said.
+“I felt fine,” he said.
 “And luckily it happened early enough where I knew I was going to have time to recover and try to get back before the [Week 15 game against the Eagles].”

 Fellow defensive tackle Tim Settle cleared the protocols mere hours before the game and hopped on the owner’s private jet to make it to Philadelphia in time — only to be declared inactive.